 Dem Bones: Count Moneybone, the antagonist of the 3DS version of Swap Force.

 Difficulty Levels: Skylanders: Giants allows the player to switch between three difficulty modes at any time, which mainly affects how much damage the player takes from enemy attacks.
 Nightmare mode in particular makes almost any enemy attack hit the player For Massive Damage, and unlike the other three, can only be selected when starting a new game.

 Dismantled MacGuffin / Plot Coupon: The Core of Light in Spyro's Adventure.
 Nearly every level has you retrieving an Eternal Elemental Source or some other component of it.

 Dual Boss: When fighting Kaos for one of the elemental Cores, after failing to defeat you using his minions one at a time, he eventually resorts to sending out three at once (albeit with less HP apiece).

 Dual-World Gameplay: Darklight Crypt is a level where the player switches between the "real" (day) and "ghost" (night) versions to fight enemies and solve puzzles.
 Wilikin Village in Giants also allows the player to switch between "real" and "facade" versions of the Wilikin's world.

-Elemental Embodiment: Several of the Fire Skylanders look like they are made out of fire or lava: Eruptor, Hot Dog, Hot Head, Ignitor and Smolderdash.
+Elemental Embodiment: Several of the Fire Skylanders look like they are made out of fire or lava: Eruptor, Hot Dog, Hot Head, Ignitor, Smolderdash and Blast Zone.
 Also, a few of the Earth Skylanders are made of rock and crystal: Crusher, Flashwing and Prism Break.